Raise Your Glass- Tips for Collecting and Storing Wine

 Consider how the wine cellar will be used.
 Will it be simply functional, geared towards entertaining, or both?
 More elaborate wine cellars include beautiful brick, marble or stone flooring, highly polished wooden racks, granite counters, crystal chandeliers and glass doors leading into a private tasting room where guests can enjoy wine and dinner parties.
 A simple cellar with Lucite shelving can serve the purpose of wine storage with much less expense.

 A final consideration in the planning of a cellar is to decide what else will be stored in the room.
 Liquor and cigars go hand-in-hand with wine and entertaining.
+Order a few boxes of cigars from a cigar bar that you can enjoy while drinking wine with your family and friends.
 Stemware and serving pieces are also necessary ingredients for tastings and dinner parties, so consider space for storing these items.

 If you’re committed to building this dream room, research the options.
 There are professionals who will design and build a complete wine cellar according to a homeowner’s exacting specifications.
 Many opt to purchase premade racks and have a contractor install them.
 It is important to understand the exact requirements for a wine cellar and be sure that the contractor has a clear understanding of these requirements as well.
 Armed with some basic information and a contractor whom you can trust, a wine cellar is within reach.
 Soon you too can enjoy the luxury of wine at your fingertips to complement every kind of meal and occasion.